cseferlis/OMDSMod4Homework/Homework 3c/Microsoft Power BI/README.md

       - <img src="../../images/hw3c/2.png" alt="Folder Redirection Example 2" width="400">

 #### Optional
-  - You’re welcome to use the online version of Power BI if you prefer, but warning it does have some limitations: [Online Power BI](https://app.powerbi.com/)
+  - You’re welcome to use the online version of Power BI if you prefer, but fair warning before we proceed: quite a few of these steps will be marked differently in the online version.
+[Online Power BI](https://app.powerbi.com/)

 ---
 ---